OpenClaw Audit Logging and Monitoring: Building an Enterprise-Grade Observability Stack

 How Do You Audit Every Action an OpenClaw Agent Takes?

 Action auditing is the most granular pillar.
-OpenClaw’s agent loop follows a predictable cycle: receive message, reason about it, call a tool (via Composio, MCP, or direct API), receive the result, and respond.
+OpenClaw’s agent loop follows a predictable cycle: receive message, reason about it, call a tool (via Composio, MCP, or direct API), receive the result, respond.
 Every step in that cycle needs a log entry.

 Add the action audit configuration: